b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 We will meet some functions operating on `struct`s when we use custom made libraries (e.g. `Htests.pvalue` that works on `Htests.OneWayANOVATest` in the upcoming @sec:compare_contin_data_post_hoc_tests).
-Again, For now don't to worry about it too much.
+Again, for now don't to worry about it too much.

 ### Functions modifying arguments {#sec:functions_modifying_arguments}

 Previously (see @sec:julia_collections) we said that we can change elements of a vector.
-Sometimes even unintentionally, because we may forget that `Arrays`s/`Vector`s are assinged/passed by references (as mentioned in
+Sometimes even unintentionally, because, e.g. we may forget that `Arrays`s/`Vector`s are assigned/passed by references (as mentioned in
 @sec:julia_arrays).

 ```jl